thestevendouglas/html200-ecommerce-project/README.md

 How data was compiled/discovered/testing steps

+Website emulator was used for Microsoft Edge using sonarwhal.com website.
+Initial analyzation returned 75 errors primarily in performance, security and interoperability.

+Website responsiveness was analyzed using responsivedesignchecker.com

 [update this section with information about the testing steps you took to ensure site quality]